stephenlind/iBloomFilter/README.md

 # iBloomFilter

-Simple Bloom Filter implementation for macOS and iOS.
+Simple Bloom Filter implementation for macOS and iOS, written in Swift.

 ## Overview